Freehold Township, New Jersey: History

-Early history
+Early

 The Lenni Lenape Native Americans were the earliest known people to live in the area that became Freehold.
 The Lenape were a hunter-gatherer society.
 They were largely sedentary, changing campsites seasonally.
 They were prolific hunters of small game and birds.
 They were also skilled fisherman, and were known to harvest vast amounts of clams from the bays and inlets on the Jersey Shore.
 They also practiced some agriculture to augment their food supply.
 During this time, an important crossroad of two major Lenape trails was located in the area of Freehold.

 In 1498, John Cabot became the first European to sight this land.
 By the late 17th century, the English had begun to take over the area.
 In 1664, the Duke of York (later James II & VII) granted a patent to Sir George Carteret to develop the area.
-In 1685, Scottish Presbyterians from Scotland, along with English Baptists and Quakers from New England fleeing religious persecution at home, became the first to settle within the area.Salter’s History of Monmouth and Ocean Counties New Jersey: The First Legislative Assembly in New Jersey.
+In 1685, Scottish Presbyterians from Scotland, along with English Baptists and Quakers from New England fleeing religious persecution at home, became the first to settle within the area.
 In 1693, along with Middletown and Shrewsbury, Freehold was established by act of legislature as one of the three original townships in Monmouth County.
 The name of the township comes from the word freehold, an English legal term describing fee simple property ownership.